-Greece is an incredibly beautiful place to live with plenty to explore and enjoy, from ancient historical sites to black sand beaches.
-The quality of life is high and expats earning anything above the average salary will be able to live a relatively lavish life in this Mediterranean country.
+Greece is an incredibly beautiful place to live, with plenty to explore and enjoy, from ancient historical sites to black sand beaches.
+The quality of life is high, and expats earning anything above the average salary will be able to live a relatively lavish life in this Mediterranean country.
 That said, there are also negatives to life in Greece that expats should be aware of before taking the plunge.
-We’ve put together a list of pros and cons for moving to Greece to help prepare expats for what to expect when arriving in their new home.
+We've put together a list of pros and cons for moving to Greece to help prepare expats for what to expect when arriving in their new home.

 Cost of living in Greece

-+ Pro: Greece in generally affordable
++ PRO: Greece is generally affordable

 Although costs do vary throughout the country, with the mainland being typically cheaper than the islands, Greece has a relatively low cost of living.
 It is more affordable overall than its Western European neighbours and the US.
 Transport, fuel and basic goods are all reasonably priced.

-- Con: Tourist areas are expensive
+- CON: Tourist areas are expensive

 Although the cost of living in Greece is relatively low, prices are hiked up in the main tourist areas to take advantage of the seasonal visitors.
 Choosing a lesser-known island or city to live in will certainly yield cheaper prices for almost everything, from accommodation to food.